metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 ### Exchange of Partial Secrets Between Participants

-Each participant MUST securely transmit their `outgoing_partial_secret`s intended for other participants, directly `to their respective recipients.
+Each participant MUST securely transmit their `outgoing_partial_secret`s intended for other participants, directly to their respective recipients.
 Specifically:

-- Participant A MUST send its X-th `outgoing_partial_secret` to Participant B, where X is Participant B’s `key_share_ID`.
+- Participant A MUST send its n-th `outgoing_partial_secret` to Participant B, where n is Participant B's `key_share_ID`.
-- Upon receipt, Participant B MUST store this secret as the Y-th entry in its `incoming_partial_secrets`, where Y is Participant A’s `key_share_ID`.
+- Upon receipt, Participant B MUST store this secret as the m-th entry in its `incoming_partial_secrets`, where m is Participant A's `key_share_ID`.

 _Note_: Sending and receiving of partial secrets SHOULD NOT be assumed to occur over a single bi-directional connection, as that depends on deployment constraints.